dominiclewis/IOT_Challenge_One/README.md

-# Building instructions
+# Building Instructions
-### Files required -
+### Files to download -
-module.json (Contains instructions for yota on how to build) Create a directory inside repository called "Source" where the source code will live inside
+/source/ (Directory - Contains two files) main.cpp - Main application code player.h - Header fill containing my player class definition module.json (Contains instructions for yota on how to build) *Optional*  .yotta.json

 ### Commands Required Initially
+*Note* Only do step 1. if .yotta.json is not downloaded.
-yt target bbc-microbit-classic-gcc
+1. yt target bbc-microbit-classic-gcc

-### Required after
-yt build
+2. yt build

-# Running instructions
+# Running Instructions
-The executable can be found inside _/build/bbc-microbit-classic-gcc/source_ with the executable being named **project_name-combined.hex** Copy (cp) this file to _/media/student/MICROBIT_
+The executable can be found inside _/build/bbc-microbit-classic-gcc/source_ with the executable being named **project_name-combined.hex** Copy (cp) this file to _/media/student/MICROBIT_ .It should run then

-It should then run.
+# Game Instructions
+## Pong
+The user's Paddle is at the bottom of the LED Matrix.
+The opponent is opposite.
+A ball will spawn in the middle of the game.
+The objective of the game is to get the ball past the opponent.
+The opponent will try to prevent you from scoring.
+### Scoring
+3 Point game.
+If the ball goes past the opponent's paddle then the user gets 1 point.
+If the user loses a round by the opponent hitting the ball past them then the player loses 1 point if the user's score is > 0 After 3 points the game will output a message stating that the user has one and all of the Fibers in use will be released entering BBC Microbit into the low power sleep